divio/getting-started-with-drupal/README.md

 Create a [Divio Account](https://control.divio.com/) and choose **Drupal** from the template selection when creating a new application.
 Alternatively, click the `Deploy to Divio` button above and follow the app creation wizard.
 Finally, deploy your app to the `test` or `live` environment.

+If you get a "Gateway timeout error" after the "Configure site" step, navigate back to the root of the application and everything should be working.

 For in-depth details about Divio Cloud, refer to the [Divio documentation](https://docs.divio.com/introduction/).

 ## Local Setup